-Today, Motorola Solutions produces two-way radios, applications and accessories for public and private customers all over the world.
-Technology is available that links two-way radios to smartphones, laptops and desktop computers, making their reach even more impressive.
-Two-way radio features such as push to talk have been so popular they've been replicated on digital devices.
+Today, Motorola Solutions produces two-way radios, applications, and accessories for public and private customers all over the world.
+Technology is available that links two-way radios to smartphones, laptops, and desktop computers, making their reach even more impressive.
+Two-way radio features such as push-to-talk have been so popular they've been replicated on digital devices.

 Given the breadth of their uses and versatility over time, it isn't hard to see why so many companies and agencies continue to choose two-way radios over cell phones.

 And, perhaps most importantly for today’s users, radios have lightened up significantly, coming down in weight from 35 pounds to just 3.5 ounces for the smallest ultra-compact model available.
-(Here are more facts to help you learn everything you need to know about two-way radios, as well as choosing the best handheld two-way radio for your team.)
+(Here are more facts to help you learn everything you need to know about two-way radios, as well as choose the best handheld two-way radio for your team.)

 If only Mr. Hertz could see what his impractical experiment has led to.

 To learn more about creating and maintaining a successful two-way radio system, contact Chicago Communications to set up a free consultation.